UK PhD Centre in Financial Computing

 Algorithmic trading is the most popular research topic in investment banking.
 As trading has become increasingly automated, the requirement for computer scientists, physicists, mathematicians and other specialists in the financial computing field to migrating towards quantitative analysis has also grown.

-In recognition of this, UCL’s Financial Computing Centre, in association with Microsoft, hosted a conference bringing together university researchers and financial industry professionals to discuss future directions and job opportunities in algorithmic trading.
+In recognition of this, UCL's Financial Computing Centre, in association with Microsoft, hosted conferences in June 2010 and 2011, bringing together university researchers and financial industry professionals to discuss future directions and job opportunities in algorithmic trading.

-Server equipment with the Algorithmic Trading Platform (ATP) will be provided, and trading will take place via an API that allows development of strategy, market updates and the issuing and management of orders during the competition.
-All operations will be performed with virtual money.
+Server equipment with the Algorithmic Trading Platform (ATP) was provided, and trading took place via an API that allows development of strategy, market updates and the issuing and management of orders during the competition.
+All operations were performed with virtual money.

-The participant with the largest balance and best risk performance throughout the trading period will be declared as the winner.
-The prize for the best Microsoft product application will be granted after analysis of write-ups of how the Microsoft products have been used and applied in strategies.
+The participant with the largest balance and best risk performance throughout the trading period was the winner.
+The prize for the best Microsoft product application was granted after analysis of write-ups of how the Microsoft products were used and applied in strategies.

 PhD and MSc students presented their work alongside invited speakers.